-Enter Take Your Cat to the Vet Day—an awareness campaign celebrated annually on August 22 to educate and engage cat owners on the importance of preventive care for cats.
+Enter National Take Your Cat to the Vet Day—an awareness campaign celebrated annually on August 22nd to engage and educate cat owners about the importance of preventive care for cats.

-In honor of #Cat2VetDay, LifeLearn’s chief veterinary officer, Mark Stephenson, DVM and our EVP of sales and strategic initiatives, Sean Linehan sat down with Jane Brunt, executive director at CATalyist Council and former president of AAFP to discuss the nuances of cat health and the myriad of ways this initiative helps improve the welfare of pet cats everywhere.
+In honor of #Cat2VetDay, LifeLearn’s Chief Veterinary Officer, Dr. Mark Stephenson recently sat down with Dr. Jane Brunt, Executive Director of the CATalyst Council and former AAFP president, to discuss the nuances of cat health and the myriad of ways this initiative helps improve the welfare of pet cats everywhere.

-Here’s how your practice can help encourage pet owners to see routine veterinary care for their feline friends this Take Your Cat to the Vet Day—and beyond!
+Here’s how your practice can help encourage pet owners to seek routine veterinary care for their feline friends this National Take Your Cat to the Vet Day—and beyond!

 Educate cat owners on cat health and preventive care